1924 Grand Prix season: 1924 Targa Florio

 At the end of the first lap, Masetti was leading on elapsed time.
 However, he gradually slipped back with tyre problems, and Werner was leading from Ascari at the end of the next.
 On the last lap Werner had built a 3-minute lead and when he crossed the line there was an anxious wait for Ascari who had started 28 minutes after him.
 But for the second race in a row, Ascari spun his Alfa within sight of the finish line when his engine seized.
 He and his mechanic were unable to push-start it again and were then disqualified for help from the over-enthusiastic crowd getting them across the line.
 Second fell to Masetti almost ten minutes back while Bordino bought his Fiat to third with Campari's Alfa fourth.
 On for the extra lap for the Coppa Florio, Nazzaro, in his last major race, had taken over from an exhausted Bordino but the car caught fire and could not finish.
 Werner returned to Germany a national hero, while Porsche was awarded an honorary doctorate from the University of Stuttgart.

-Conte Vincenzo Florio had originally envisioned the Coppa Florio to be awarded the most successful marque after seven races.
+Conte Vincenzo Florio had originally envisioned the Coppa Florio to be awarded the most successful marque or entrant after seven races, with Italian S.C.A.T. winning three times until 1914.
 However, by a strange quirk every race had been won by a different manufacturer, so the trophy remained unawarded.